fzembow/notion-db-migrations/README.md

 # Commands

-## Archive all pages in db
+## Archive all pages in a database

 Individually archives all pages in the Notion database specified by `db-id`.
+It's helpful because it does not blow away the database schema, like deleting the database does.

 ```
 yarn go archive-all-pages-in-db \